-The London Symphony Orchestra plays Romeo and Juliet, TH 42, ČW 39, an Overture-Fantasy style orchestral work composed by Pyotr Ilyich Tchaikovsky.
+Conducted by Valery Gergiev, the London Symphony Orchestra plays Romeo and Juliet, TH 42, ČW 39, an Overture-Fantasy style orchestral work composed by Pyotr Ilyich Tchaikovsky.
 It is based on William Shakespeare’s play of the same name.
-Conductor: Valery Gergiev.
 Recorded during the BBC Proms 2007.

 The work is written in October and November 1869, and extensively revised between July and September 1870.
 The final, definitive version of the score dates from August 1880 (the version above).
 This third and final version is the one that is now in the repertoire.
 The earlier versions are performed occasionally as historical curiosities.
 Unlike Tchaikovsky’s other major compositions, Romeo and Juliet does not have an opus number.
 It has been given the alternative catalogue designations TH 42 and ČW 39.